DhairyaS450/track-ai-web/TOS.md

 ## 7. Third-Party Services

 1. **Google Integration**
-   TaskTide AI may integrate with Google APIs (Calendar, Tasks).
+   TidalTasks AI may integrate with Google APIs (Calendar, Tasks).
 By enabling these integrations, you agree to comply with Google’s terms and authorize us to access your account data solely to provide our Services.

 2. **External Links**
    Our Services may contain links to external websites or third-party tools.
 We do not endorse these third-party services, and you use them at your own risk under their respective terms.